SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/deploy-cf.md

         ![deploy-cf](../../build-code/images/deploy-cf/tenant_login.png)

         > Note: When choosing **Sign in with alternative identity provider**, if your are prompted to sign in, enter your username and password.
-        > If you are signed in with Default Identity, you can choose to sign in with default identity provider.

     5. Choose the **Copy** icon to get a temporary authentication code.